Shishir420-GIT/DevOps_Shishir/README.md

-# DevOps_Shishir
-Repository for Jenkins demo
+# DevOps Example for BITS Assigment